Gomenasai (t.A.T.u. song): Charts

+Release history

 Samples

 Samples of "Gomenasai" were used for the song "Happy Birthday" by rap group Flipsyde.
 It uses the lyrics "What I thought was a dream... was as real as it seemed" from Lena, "I made a mistake" from Yulia, and the piano intro. t.A.T.u. have accompanied Flipsyde while promoting Flipsyde's single and have performed together on Top of the Pops, TRL and The Dome in Germany, though t.A.T.u. did not make an appearance in Flipsyde's "Happy Birthday" music video.

 Spanish rapper Porta used samples of "Gomenasai" for the song "Mi Rosa Negra".